kalieknecht/kalieknecht.github.io/_pages/about.md

   - /about.html
 ---

-I am a nuclear engineering PhD student at UC Berkeley interested in radiation detection for applications in nuclear safeguards, security, and nonproliferation.
-My PhD research is on 3D Compton image reconstruction using a free-moving gamma-ray detector and auxiliary contextual sensor package.
-My focus has been on improving the use of information collected by the auxilliary contexual sensors through using computer vision techniques to identify and label objects in a LiDAR point cloud and optimizing static measurement positions for quantitative Compton imaging.
+I am a nuclear engineer interested in radiation detection for applications in nuclear safeguards, security, and nonproliferation.
+My PhD research focused on 3D Compton image reconstruction using a free-moving gamma-ray detector and auxiliary contextual sensor package.
+I improved the use of information collected by the auxilliary contexual sensors through using computer vision techniques to identify and label objects in a LiDAR point cloud and optimized static measurement positions for quantitative Compton imaging.

-During my PhD I have analyzed data collected at the Fukushima Daiichi Nuclear Power Station to generate 3D images of a parking lot with contaminated vehicles.
-I have also analyzed data collected with Polaris-LAMP around the Chernobyl Nuclear Power Plant, including scenes around Pripyat such as the [famous amusement park](https://en.wikipedia.org/wiki/Pripyat_amusement_park).
+During my PhD I also analyzed data collected at the Fukushima Daiichi Nuclear Power Station to generate 3D images of a parking lot with contaminated vehicles.
+I also analyzed data collected with Polaris-LAMP around the Chernobyl Nuclear Power Plant, including scenes around Pripyat such as the [famous amusement park](https://en.wikipedia.org/wiki/Pripyat_amusement_park).

 <center>
 <img src="../images/pripyat_towncenter_cr.png" alt="Pripyat Town Center Counts" style="max-width:45%;"/> <img src="../images/pripyat_towncenter_compton.png" alt="Pripyat Town Center 3D Compton Image" style="max-width:45%;"/>